SigNoz

 OpenCode Observability & Monitoring with OpenTelemetry

-Instrumenting OpenCode with telemetry provides full observability into how coding assistance is used in practice.
-With SigNoz, you can correlate traces, logs, and metrics in a single dashboard, set up alerts, and analyze historical data to continuously improve reliability, efficiency, and user experience.
+With full OpenCode observability in SigNoz, you can correlate traces, logs, and metrics in a single dashboard, set up alerts for error rates or high latency, and analyze usage patterns over time to continuously improve reliability and efficiency.

 Prerequisites